The Complete Guide to Planning a Destination Wedding in Antigua

 Gregoli pinpoints the southern portion of this Caribbean island for its fantastic beaches.
 She especially loves the Carlisle Bay Antigua, a five-star hotel with close proximity to Cactus Hill, a hiking area, and Carlisle Bay Beach, a secluded sandy beach spot.
 Other venue options on this part of the island include the St. James's Club & Villas, Antigua, an all-inclusive resort, and the Antigua Yacht Club Marina & Resort, located in close proximity to English Harbour.

 Before jetting down to say "I do" on the white sand beaches of this blissful island, you'll want to take into account all of the legal requirements around getting married in Antigua.
-Thankfully for you, we've already done all of the work.
+Thankfully for you, we've already done all of the work, including researching how to get a marriage license in Antigua.
+Still, working with a planner who is up to speed on the process can help ease nerves and ensure everything goes smoothly.
 Read on to learn more about how to legally marry in Antigua.

 Legal Weddings vs. Symbolic Weddings